Brett-Tanner/Journal/2024/Aug_24.md

 ## August 1st

+- [x] Get list of parent emails who've made a booking but didn't pick photo service
+  - [x] Enable parents to register for just photo service
+  - [x] Fix tests relating to event options
+- More new activities
+  - [x] Futamatagawa
+  - [x] Monzen
+  - [x] Shin-urayasu

+### LMS

+- [x] Use host whitelist for video tutorial uploads
+- [x] Remove the image component code from pdf_imageable
+  - [x] rework into ImageValidatable concern
+  - [x] Update the models that use it
+- Add the actual backgrounds
+  - [x] DailyActivity
+  - [x] Exercise
+- [x] Use the new image component in other plans
+  - [x] And in the image page component
+- [x] Add PDFBackground component
+- [x] Switch the Keep Up/Specialist icons
+- [x] Drop speaking from tests/results
+- [x] Bring the locale toggle back for lesson view

+## August 2nd

+- More new activities
+  - [] MinamiMachida
+  - [] Kamata
+  - [] Omori
+  - [] Shinkawasaki
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch